 While plants can’t get too much CO2, humans can.
 For this reason, we carefully monitor and regulate CO2 levels inside the farm to create an optimal growing environment that is not harmful to the farmer.
 We can control CO2 levels with the intake/exhaust vents.

-Spacing is equally important in the Leafy Green Machine.
-We start seedlings in smaller trays, and grow them in tight quarters until they get big enough to be transferred to the crop columns, where they have more space.
-While each crop column can hold up to 20 plants, we space each one differently based on the plant species and the size we want it.
+Spacing is equally important in the Greenery.
+We start seedlings in smaller trays, and grow them in tight quarters until they get big enough to be transferred to plant panels, where they have more space.
+While each panel can hold up to 20 plants, we space each one differently based on the plant species and the size we want it.
 For example, mini-head and full-head lettuce are the same plant, the only difference is how closely they’re spaced (the more closely they’re spaced, the smaller the head), and how soon they’re harvested.
 Giving plants their own space is essential to make sure all of them are getting the right amount of nutrients, and that there is no constriction of airflow between the towers, which can lead to environmental issues inside of the farm.

 If you made it all the way through, you’re a real trooper, this was a ton of information!
 Hopefully you’re coming away with at least some new insights, or at least a refresher on the basics of growing.